Skip to Content

 • CR 00 26, Government Crime Policy (Discovery Form) (monoline crime policy)

 Six of the 10 forms are designed for commercial entities: 3 loss sustained forms and 3 discovery forms.
 The remaining 4 forms (2 loss sustained forms and 2 discovery forms) are designed for insuring governmental entities.
-The primary difference between the commercial and government forms is that there are two employee theft insuring agreements (per loss and per employee) in the government forms, whereas the commercial forms include only one (which applies on a per-loss basis.)
-Differences between the commercial and government versions of the forms are summarized in Exhibit 2.
+The primary difference between the commercial and government forms is that there are two employee theft insuring agreements (per loss and per employee) in the government forms, whereas the commercial forms include only one (which applies on a per-loss basis).
+Differences between the commercial and government versions of the forms are summarized below.

 • Two employee theft insuring agreements (per loss and per employee) in government crime forms